April the giraffe in NY has calf before 1.2 million online

 Before an online audience of more than a million viewers, April the giraffe gave birth to a calf Saturday at a New York zoo, ending weeks of proverbial pacing by animal lovers in a virtual worldwide waiting room.

 The 15-year-old giraffe delivered her calf shortly before 10 a.m.
-EST in an enclosed pen at the zoo in Harpursville, a rural upstate village about 130 miles (209 kilometers) northwest of New York City.
+EDT in an enclosed pen at the zoo in Harpursville, a rural upstate village about 130 miles (209 kilometers) northwest of New York City.
 The mama giraffe tenderly licked her calf, which began to slowly pick its head up from the floor of the pen.
+About 45 minutes after it was born, the calf stood on its wobbly legs for the first time while mom helped keep her baby steady.

 At least 1.2 million people watched the Adventure Park’s YouTube streaming of the event .
+A logo on the feed quickly changed from ToysRUs to BabiesRUs following the birth.

 Most Read Stories